DigIntelligence/NetBurn/README.md

     any parameters found within will append (or override) the Global PTBurn Options specified in the NETBURN Configuration file.

-9. [NETBURN supports the submission of multiple disc images using a single "Batch Job" definition:]{.ul} By selecting an \*.NBB file (NetBurn Batch File), instead of a standard \*.ISO or \*.GI Image file, NetBurn will process that file in "Batch Mode".
+9.  **NETBURN supports the submission of multiple disc images using a single "Batch Job" definition:** By selecting an \*.NBB file (NetBurn Batch File), instead of a standard \*.ISO or \*.GI Image file, NetBurn will process that file in "Batch Mode".
 The NBB file uses a standard INI file architecture to define a collection of